projectfluent/fluent/guide/external.md

 # Interpolation and External Arguments

+Strings in FTL may use special syntax to incorporate small pieces of programmable interface.
+Those pieces are denoted with curly braces `{` and `}` and are called placeables.

+It's common to use placeables to interpolate external arguments into the translation.
+External arguments are provided by the developer and may change on runtime.

 ```
 welcome = Welcome { $user }
 unreadEmails = { $user } has { $emailCount } unread emails.